Gravitational waves from a dilaton-induced, first-order QCD phase transition

 where $G_{\mu \nu}= \partial_\mu A_\nu-\partial_\nu A_\mu - i[A_\mu, A_\nu]$, $q_i$ denotes quark species $i$, and $\slashed{D} = \gamma^\mu( \partial_{\mu} - i A_\mu)$ for the non-Abelian gauge potential, $A_\mu$.
 The real-valued gauge kinetic function $\f\left(\phi\right)$ sets the QCD coupling constant as $\f\left(\langle \phi \rangle \right)= 1/(g^{\rm UV}_3)^2$ at some high energy scale.

 We assume that the zero-temperature dilaton potential, $V_0(\phi)$, has two minima: the true vacuum at $\phi_{\rm TV}$ and the false vacuum at $\phi_{\rm FV}$, with $\Delta V = V_0(\phi_{\rm FV})- V_0(\phi_{\rm TV}) >0$, and, importantly, $\Delta \f = \f(\phi_{\rm FV})- \f(\phi_{\rm TV}) >0$.
 This assumption means that QCD is more weakly coupled in the false vacuum than in the true vacuum.
-We do not model the microphysical origins of $V_0(\phi)$ and $\f(\phi)$.
+We do not model the microphysical origins of $V_0(\phi)$ and $\f(\phi)$, but note that the requisite structure can be readily realised with simple ingredients.
+Scalar potentials with localised bumps (or dips) can, e.g., be generated through the Coleman-Weinberg potential by integrating out bosons (or fermions) whose masses are minimised at finite values of $\phi$.
 In potential string theory realisations of our scenario, $\phi$ would be a modulus field whose potential can be quite complex, receiving both perturbative and non-perturbative contributions \cite{mcallister2023modulistabilizationstringtheory,Ibanez:2012zz,Kaplunovsky_1995}.
+Stabilised string compactifications with positive vacuum energy automatically involve multiple local minima (some asymptotic in field space) \cite{Kachru:2003aw, Balasubramanian:2005zx}, and long-standing general arguments suggest that our universe is located in regions of field space where the scalar potential is rather complex, with multiple important contributions \cite{Dine:1985he, Denef:2008wq}, generating a rich landscape of local minima.
 Similarly, the gauge kinetic function may descend from the holomorphic gauge kinetic function of supergravity, which receives both one-loop and non-perturbative corrections \cite{Dine:1986vd, Weinberg:1998uv}.
-We provide a concrete toy model realising our scenario below, however, many generalisations are possible.
-Recent work on related theories include~\cite{GarciaGarcia:2016xgv, vonHarling:2017yew, Ipek:2018lhm, Croon:2019ugf, Berger_2019, Carenza:2024tmi, gao2024firstorderdeconfinementphasetransition, bhallaladd2025leptogenesiseraearlysu2}.
+Below, we provide a concrete toy model that realises our scenario and draws on ingredients commonly found in string compactifications, however, many generalisations are possible.
+Recent work on related theories include~\cite{GarciaGarcia:2016xgv, vonHarling:2017yew, Ipek:2018lhm, Croon:2019ugf, Berger_2019, Bruggisser:2022rdm, Bruggisser:2022ofg, Carenza:2024tmi, gao2024firstorderdeconfinementphasetransition, bhallaladd2025leptogenesiseraearlysu2}.